John Mametsa: Playing career

 Starting as a junior with the Gauteng franchise the Vodacom Blue Bulls in 2001, Mametsa has since appeared for the Bulls in the Vodacom Cup, the Currie Cup, and the Super 14 series, usually on the wing.

 Making his Currie Cup debut in 2002, Mametsa was named Currie Cup player of the year in 2003.
 During his 100th game against the Lions at Ellis Park Stadium on 21 June 2008, he scored three tries for the Bulls, and went on to score the most tries (7) by any Bulls player that year.
 He was part of the Blue Bulls team that won the Currie Cup in 2003 and 2004, and that shared the trophy with the Vodacom Cheetahs in 2006.

+He was also part of the Blue Bulls team who won the 2008 Vodacom Cup against the Lions.

 In 2008 he made his debut in the Super 14 series, winning 6 caps.

 During his career from 2002 to 2010, Mametsa played 136 provincial games for the Blue Bulls, scoring 355 points.
 When he retired in 2010, his 71 career tries placed him third on the list of all-time tries scored by Blue Bulls players, and joint 10th on the Blue Bulls' list of most career matches.

 He scored a hattrick in his 100th match for the Blue Bulls against the Lions in the 2008 Currie Cup which the Bulls won 21-7.